SimeonOA/FogROS2_bootcamp/Part 2/README.md

 cd ~/FogROS2_bootcamp/fog_ws/src/fogros_camp/launch
 nano talker.local.launch.py
 ```
-The talker.local.launch.py file is provided in the Part 2 folder in the repository.
-We will take a look it.
+The `talker.local.launch.py` file is provided in the Part 2 folder in the repository.
+We will take a look at it.

 13. Run local launch file.